slint-ui/slint/docs/triage.md

 Apart from area labels, there can be other labels used to provide additional context to issues.

-- **Bug**: Indicates that the issue is a bug or a software defect.
+- https://github.com/slint-ui/slint/labels/bug: Indicates that the issue is a bug or a software defect.
-- **Enhancement**: Indicates that the issue suggests an improvement or new feature.
+- https://github.com/slint-ui/slint/labels/enhancement: Indicates that the issue suggests an improvement or new feature.
-- **Good First Issue**: Indicates that the issue is suitable for newcomers to contribute to the project.
+- https://github.com/slint-ui/slint/labels/good%20first%20issue: Indicates that the issue is suitable for newcomers to contribute to the project.
    The issue should have a good description and ideally a comment to describe how to implement it.
-- **Needs More Info**: Indicates that the issue lacks sufficient information to be able to act on it right now and requires additional details from the reporter.
+- https://github.com/slint-ui/slint/labels/needs%20info: Indicates that the issue lacks sufficient information to be able to act on it right now and requires additional details from the reporter.
   The maintainer for the area must remove the tag when more info is provided, or close it if it is too old.
+- https://github.com/slint-ui/slint/labels/need%20triaging: Indicates that the issue needs to be triaged.

 ## GitHub Assignee